 Ellen Meyer joined AGB Search in 2017, after serving as president of two art, design, media, and film institutions for 21 years.
 She is an experienced higher education administrator, having held various faculty and leadership positions.
 Throughout her career Ms. Meyer has led or supported interdisciplinary curriculum development, technological innovation, executive and faculty recruitment and management, strategic planning and partnerships, fundraising, financial planning and oversight, exhibitions, facilities design and construction, and trustee and community relations.

-She has served as Chair of the Board of the Atlanta Regional Council for Higher Education; on the Commission on Accreditation for the National Association of Schools of Art and Design; as President of the Mid-America College Art Association; on the Metro Atlanta Chamber of Commerce’s technology steering committee; and on the boards of the National Black Arts Festival, the Association of Independent Colleges of Art and Design, the John C. Campbell Folk School, and the Midtown Alliance (Atlanta).
+Ms. Meyer has served as Chair of the Board of the Atlanta Regional Council for Higher Education; on the Commission on Accreditation for the National Association of Schools of Art and Design; as President of the Mid-America College Art Association; on the Metro Atlanta Chamber of Commerce’s technology steering committee; and on the boards of the National Black Arts Festival, the Association of Independent Colleges of Art and Design, and the Midtown Alliance (Atlanta).
 She is an alumna of Leadership Music, Leadership Atlanta, and Leadership Nashville.